BrunoCaseiro/brunocaseiro.github.io/_pages/about.md

 ### Other boring stuff

 You will find this sentence in every blog in the world.
 I like cars and F1, going out, watching TV shows, going to the movies, reading books about random topics, traveling, etc...
-But I might want to add something different: traveling alone.
+But I might want to add a different twist: traveling alone.
 It's super liberating and it feels like bringing out the true personality that's inside of you.
 You should try it!